anonaddy/addy.io/source/self-hosting.md

 You can enter any email you like as the one to receive reports.

-## Enabling DANE by implementing DNSSEC and adding a TLSA record
+## Enabling DANE by implementing DNSSEC and adding a TLSA record {#enabling-dane-by-implementing-dnssec-and-adding-a-tlsa-record}

 DNS Secturity Extensions (DNSSEC) protects the user from getting bad data from a signed zone by detecting the attack and preventing the user from receiving any tampered data.